 Solar panels in a string system need to be mounted in the same direction so they all start producing power at the same time to trigger the inverter.
 AC solar panels operate independently of each other so can be facing in any direction.

 The bad things about AC solar panels and micro inverters

 Although there are many good points to micro inverters there are also a few negative ones:

-Micro inverters are placed on or close to each individual solar panel wherever that panel is mounted, this means they are more exposed to the elements and will need to be well sealed against moisture, in time even the best rubber or silicon seals can fail allowing water into vital electrical components causing a short circuit.
+Micro inverters are placed on, or close to each solar panel wherever that panel is installed, this means they are more exposed to the elements and will need to be well sealed against moisture, in time even the best rubber or silicon seals can fail and allow water into vital electrical components causing a short circuit.
 If a fault does occur the solar electrician will need to access the unit up on the roof.